Fork (Sibling Sessions)

 | Use when | Parallel workers in one binary | Persisting login across restarts |

 Fork is for live fan-out.
 LoadSession is for resuming yesterday's session.
-They don't compete, and you'll often use both: load a saved session at startup, fork it for parallel work, save the parent again at shutdown.
+They don't compete, and the two are often used together: load a saved session at startup, fork it for parallel work, save the parent again at shutdown.

-Pick a fork count your network can actually feed.
+Pick a fork count the network can actually feed.
 10-50 is the typical sweet spot.
-Going past that and you're just building a queue: every fork is racing for the same NIC, same DNS resolver, same upstream socket budget.
-You'll burn CPU rebuilding TLS handshakes you can't ship fast enough.
-If the target's running per-IP rate limits, more forks won't help anyway, you'll need real proxies behind each fork.
+Past that, the forks queue against shared resources: same NIC, same DNS resolver, same upstream socket budget.
+CPU goes into rebuilding TLS handshakes that can't ship fast enough.
+If the target enforces per-IP rate limits, more forks don't help anyway; that's the cue to put real proxies behind each fork.

 Test it yourself

 The test below confirms forks share TLS state.
-Three forks hit tls.peet.ws/api/all in parallel, and you should see all three return 200 with the same JA4 hash.
-If the JA4 differs across forks, fingerprint state didn't copy and that's a bug.
+Three forks hit tls.peet.ws/api/all in parallel, and all three should return 200 with the same JA4 hash.
+A JA4 mismatch across forks means the fingerprint state didn't copy, which is a bug.

 package main